huggingface/blog/benchmark-2021-part1.md

 ```

 In our case we have a machine with **2 sockets**, each socket providing **24 physical cores** with **2 threads per cores** (SMT).
-One another interesting point is the notion of **NUMA** node (0, 1) which represents how cores and memory are being
+Another interesting characteristic is the notion of **NUMA** node (0, 1) which represents how cores and memory are being
 mapped on the system.

 Non-Uniform Memory Access (**NUMA**) is the opposite of Uniform Memory Access (**UMA**) where the whole memory pool